tadeleTuli/tadeleTuli.github.io/README.md

 1. Locally generate the site using: "bundle exec jekyll serve" and if bundles are missing, run "bundle" or "bundle install"

-2. Once the site is compiled, push the static site (_site) into "master" and the source files in "source" - branch.
-In order to upload the static site, RUN "rake publish".

 Based on Al-folio Jekyll theme